openedx-unsupported/edx-app-ios/Pods/FirebaseABTesting/README.md

 ## Installation

 See the subsections below for details about the different installation methods.
+Where available, it's recommended to install any libraries with a `Swift` suffix to get the best experience when writing your app in Swift.
 1. [Standard pod install](#standard-pod-install)
 1. [Swift Package Manager](#swift-package-manager)
 1. [Installing from the GitHub repo](#installing-from-github)